 If you have any concerns about a child’s safety in school then please speak to our Designated Safeguarding Lead:

-- Mrs M Graham (Executive Headteacher), Mrs A Toward (Acting Head of School), the Deputy Safeguarding Lead, Mrs L Forbister, Key Stage 1 Lead, Miss L Forbister, Key Stage 2 Lead or Mrs L Teasdale, EYFS Lead.
+- Mrs M Graham (Executive Headteacher), Mrs A Toward (Acting Head of School), the Deputy Safeguarding Lead, Mrs L Forbister, Key Stage 1 Lead or Miss L Forbister, Key Stage 2 Lead.

 Our nominated governor for Safeguarding is Mrs Bettinardi.